Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Introduction

-Today, \ac{ml} introduces a diverse variety of complementary approaches to classical numerical modeling.
+Today, \ac{ml} introduces a diverse variety of complementary approaches to classical numerical modeling, with growing emphasis on interpretability in physics~\cite{wetzel2025interpretablemachinelearningphysics}.
 Some approaches can enable integrating domain knowledge about physical laws governing the target problems of interest.
-In the field of quantum physics, some examples in the existing literature model open quantum systems~\cite{Coppola2025Learning,zhang2025Neural,liu2023Predicting,Mazza2021,Chen2022,Chen2025}, investigate quantum-information tasks~\cite{Chen2022,Genois2021}, measure entanglement~\cite{huang2025Direct}, use neural quantum states to overcome the exponential scaling in the Hilbert space~\cite{Lange2024architectures}, combine \ac{ml} with quantum computing~\cite{ye2025Simulating}, and enable quantum (optimal) control~\cite{Chen2025Optimal,Norambuena2024}.
+In the field of quantum physics, some examples in the existing literature model open quantum systems~\cite{Coppola2025Learning,zhang2025Neural,liu2023Predicting,Mazza2021,Chen2022,Chen2025}, investigate quantum-information tasks~\cite{Chen2022,Genois2021}, measure entanglement~\cite{huang2025Direct}, predict the phonon blockade effect~\cite{Zeng2021Application}, use neural quantum states to overcome the exponential scaling in the Hilbert space~\cite{Lange2024architectures,vandewalle2024ManyBody}, combine \ac{ml} with quantum computing~\cite{ye2025Simulating}, and enable quantum (optimal) control~\cite{Chen2025Optimal,Norambuena2024,Brown2021Reinforcement,Zeng2020Quantum}.

 Dynamical processes are generally governed by differential equations and have been subject to numerous investigations using \ac{ml}~\cite{Kidger2020a,Toth2020Hamiltonian,MorrillSKF21,Dietrich2022,Carnazza2022,Carnazza2024,Schmitt2020,Lin2022,Zhao2024,Mohseni2024,Zeng2024,An2025,Kaneko2025,Sun2025,Schmitt2025,Cemin2025}.
 In the present study, we focus specifically on systems whose time evolution can be described by \acp{ode}.
 Neural \acp{ode} offer a powerful venue of thinking because they combine a rudimentary simulation of propagation of time through a differential equation, with data-driven ML~\cite{chen2018Neural}.
 It is a promising candidate for modeling diverse time-dependent datasets in and out of science~\cite{qian2021Integrating,worsham2025guide,hoege2022Improving,hananeh2021Beyond,lee2021Parameterized,niu2024applications,sorourifar2023PhysicsEnhanced,bram2024Lowdimensional}.
 To our knowledge, its application in classical or quantum many-body physics is scarce.
 Neural \acp{ode} have been applied to reduced representations of quantum dynamics~\cite{choi2022Learning}, holographic quantum chromodynamics~\cite{Hashimoto2021}, or to the Hamiltonian learning problem~\cite{Heightman2025Solving}.
-Other \ac{ml} approaches have been used to investigate Markovian and non-Markovian dynamics of quantum systems~\cite{Nelson2022}.
+Other \ac{ml} approaches have been used to investigate Markovian and non-Markovian dynamics or noise of quantum systems~\cite{Nelson2022,Mukherjee2024Noise}.